 - Credit-card processing.
 We will provide your credit-card information to our credit-card processor.

-- When you order supplements, nutrition guides, and other materials that come with the HealMyGut™ Program you signed up for, your your name and street address go to our fulfillment house so that it can send you those items. .
+- Fulfillment.
+When you order supplements, nutrition guides, and other materials that come with the HealMyGut™ Program or Simply Arthritis™ Program you signed up for, your name and street address go to our fulfillment house so that it can send you those items.

 - Agents and contractors.
 We may provide your personally identifying information to other service providers who work on our behalf or help us to operate the Blum Digital Site and the different activities that we conduct through and in connection with the Blum Digital Site.
 Examples of such service providers include vendors and suppliers that provide us with technology, services and/or content for analyzing the operation of the Blum Digital Site, provide advertising and marketing assistance and provide customer service.
 These service providers’ access to your personally identifying information is limited to the information reasonably necessary to perform their limited functions.